The Common Law Division manages diverse categories of cases, including:

 - Claims arising out of breaches of trust or equitable obligations

 - Matters arising out of employment or industrial contexts

 Cases in the Division are managed within specialist lists - see Specialist Lists in the Division section below.
 Each list deals with a specific area of law or procedure and is managed by judicial officers with specialist expertise in that area.
 Within each list page, there is detailed information about such things as:

 - Directions hearing dates

 - Practice notes, notices and guides

 Appropriate types of proceedings for each list may be found in the list practice notes included on each list page.

 Judges of the Common Law Division

-The Common Law Division is made up of 14 judges, three associate judges and two judicial registrars.
-The division is led by the Honourable Justice John Dixon as the Principal Judge.
+The Principal Judge of the Common Law Division is the Honourable Justice Keogh.
 For a list of current Common Law Division judges see the judicial organisational chart.

 The initiating party is required to nominate an appropriate specialist list upon initiation.